Thursday, 17 january 2019, 11:42 , by Matthew Scott

 The FIA's investigation into the incident determined that Leclerc had likely avoided being hit in the head by Alonso's front wing – enough to convince Wolff that the halo belongs in F1.

-"Yes, I have changed my mind," Wolff said at the FIA Prize Giving gala.
+"Yes, I have changed my mind," Wolff said.

 "I still don't like the aesthetics of it, and I hope we can find a solution in the future that looks good.